brand icon Mar4

 This is a hot topic in women’s golf!
 Some courses allow leggings, while others don’t.
 You’ll never find me in leggings on the golf course, but if you do wear them, make sure they’re high-quality, thick, and paired with a longer top for a polished look.
 See my favorite leggings in this post about what to wear with leggings.

-Ladies Golf Shoes
+Comfortable Golf Shoes for Women

 Golf shoes are a great investment if you plan to play a lot.
 Get one pair that can work with most of your outfits.
 Comfortable footwear is a game-changer on the course.
 Whether you prefer spiked or spikeless designs, make sure your shoes offer support and grip.
 I usually wear my Sam Edelman loafers to the golf course before changing into golf shoes.
 And I always size up half to a full size in my golf shoes like I do with my running shoes since feet expand with activity, especially if you’re walking vs. riding in a cart.
 I’ve tried seven different pairs of golf shoes over the years and have finally found the best one on the market.
 I’m sharing those, along with a few cute pairs I’ve seen recently, in case you’re more partial to those.